 Atonement vs Expiation

 The term “atonement” is used over and over in the Old Testament to describe the purpose for and result of the Sinaitic (or Mosaic) sacrificial system.
 Many Christian theologians extrapolate the Old Testament concept into the New Testament setting and speak of the “atoning work of Christ on the cross.”
 This usage, however, obscures the very real difference between Old Testament atonement and New Testament expiation, propitiation and reconciliation.
 Atonement, in the Biblical sense, is a temporary covering up of sin, or guilt.
 A “stay of execution”, so to speak.
-Expiation means “to extinguish guilt incurred”.
+Expiation means “to extinguish guilt incurred.”
 Propitiation is roughly the same, but with the additional dimension of appeasement of anger.
 Reconciliation means to “reestablish a close relationship” between two entities or concepts.
-Expiation and propitiation accurately describe what the death of Messiah did, while reconciliation, an accounting term, describes the resulting balance of our relationship with God.
+Expiation and propitiation accurately describe what the death of Messiah did, while reconciliation, an accounting term, describes the result: our relationship with God is brought into balance.
 Cause and effect.
 Sin is paid for in full and permanently expunged from the record, God is appeased, and our relationship with Him is restored.

 Model of the Ark of the Covenant. ©Leen Ritmeyer